The Affine Space¶

 namespace usc {

-inline constexpr struct fahrenheit_zero final :
+inline constexpr struct fahrenheit_zero :

 relative_point_origin<point<mag_ratio<5, 9> * si::degree_Celsius>(-32)> {} fahrenheit_zero;